|Group||Who it’s for||Date and Time||How to Join|

 Share experiences with peers living with diabetes, increase your diabetes management knowledge and skills, and build confidence to make lasting changes.
 Facilitated by a Diabetes Education Dietitian and Diabetes Nurse.

 A free 10-week group offering information and community for anyone with gender changes across the spectrum.
-Community speakers, health care providers, artists and activists support discussions about various experiences of gender transition, embodying changes, coming out, health and hormones, dealing with discrimination, trans and genderqueer community-building and negotiating relationships.
+Community speakers, health care providers support discussions about various experiences of gender transition, embodying changes, coming out, and negotiating relationships.

 A group open to people who have identified that alcohol or drug use has become a problem at least some of the time in their lives and are wanting to make self-determined changes.
 The group is designed to support clients around substance use and relapse prevention skills.